Gillette commercial addresses timely issue of toxic masculinity

 Critics of Gillette’s advertisement may not believe there is a need to address toxic masculinity.
 They may not even think it exists.
 But there is substantial evidence to the contrary.
 Campaigns such as Gillette’s aim to sell products, like razors, but also to stop the deadly cycle toxic masculinity allows for.

-Ashley is a sophomore intending on studying journalism.
+Ashley is a sophomore studying journalism.
 What are your reactions to the Gillette ad?
 Please send all comments to firstname.lastname@example.org.Subscribe to The Daily Cardinal Newsletter